matbesancon/hugo-site/content/post/2019-10-21-skype-a-scientist.markdown

 ## What research are you working on?

-I am working on models for better decisions in power grids.
+I am working on models for better decisions in what is called the *power grid*.
 The power grid is the network connecting everything to electricity sources.
 Whether you are in your class or your kitchen at home, when you turn on the light, electricity is flowing all the way from places where it is produced (like the water network).
-These days, we get more and more renewable sources like solar panels and wind farms, but sometimes there is no sun or wind, so we have to anticipate better what is happening and make our consumption flexible.
+These days, there are more and more renewable sources like solar panels and wind farms, but sometimes there is no sun or wind, so we have to anticipate better what is happening and make our consumption flexible.